 When You Go Plant-Based, Here’s How Much it Lowers Your Carbon Footprint

-It's been a traumatic decade of extreme weather: Melting ice caps and rising sea levels, all driven by human-created greenhouse gases (GHGs).
+In 2020, we closed out the decade with yet another environmental milestone, and not the kind you celebrate: It's been a traumatic decade of extreme weather: Melting ice caps and rising sea levels, all driven by human-created greenhouse gases (GHGs).
 There is simply no denying it: Our planet is heating up.
-Or as Greta Thunberg, the global activist, says, "Our house in on fire".
+Or as Greta Thunberg, the global activist, says, "Our house is on fire".

 After fossil fuels, animal agriculture is the second-largest contributor of carbon and methane emissions, and industrial farming is a leading cause of deforestation, water, and air pollution and accounts for biodiversity loss.
 If we continue with business as usual, by 2050, the emissions associated with the world's food system will be 51 percent higher than they are today.
 But there is hope, or at least mitigating ways that we can each dial back further damage to our planet Consider: